Sanowar72/uservalidationusingspring/uservalidation/README.md

 <h1 align="center">
-Restaurant_Management_GeeksterAssignment</h1>
+User Validation GeeksterAssignment</h1>

-* This repository contains the code for a Restaurant Management System.
-The system includes functionality for managing restaurants, as well as for user authentication and authorization.
+* This repository contains the code for a User Validation GeeksterAssignment.

-* The restaurant management system is a web-based application that uses Spring Boot.
+* The User Validation management system is a web-based application that uses Spring Boot.
 It helps streamline restaurant data management and provides an easy-to-use interface for restaurant managers to manage food item details and other information.
 The application also allows restaurants to view and update their personal details

-* Implemented CRUD operations with data validation, MySQL database configuration, Swagger integration, authentication and established table relationships, authentication using “MD-5” algorithm

-* Tech stack used: Spring Boot, Hibernate, MySQL, OOPs, Postman, Swagger, and Java
->### Prerequisites
-* MySql
- * SpringBoot

 * Java